Kitt-AI/snowboy/README.md

 * **resources/snowboy.umdl**: Universal model for the hotword "Snowboy".
 Set SetSensitivity to 0.5 for better performance.
 * **resources/alexa.umdl**: Universal model for the hotword "Alexa".
-Set SetSensitivity to 0.5, and preferably set ApplyFrontend to true.
+Set SetSensitivity to 0.5, and preferably set ApplyFrontend (only works on Raspberry Pi) to true.
 This model is depressed.
-* **resources/alexa_02092017.umdl**: Universal model for the hotword "Alexa".
+* **resources/alexa/alexa_02092017.umdl**: Universal model for the hotword "Alexa".
 This is still work in progress.
 Set SetSensitivity to 0.15.
+* **resources/alexa/alexa-avs-sample-app/alexa.umdl**: Universal model for the
+hotword "Alexa" optimized for [Alexa AVS sample app](https://github.com/alexa/alexa-avs-sample-app).
+Set SetSensitivity to 0.6, and set ApplyFrontend (only works on Raspberry Pi) to true.
+This is so far the best "Alexa" model we released publicly, when ApplyFrontend is set to true.

 ## Precompiled node module